ViLinh27/bakingtimer/README.md

 ## What the screens will look like.

 I have designed the assets around the dimensions of the app and what each screen will ideally look like in the final product.
-Below are what I planned each screen to look like.
+Below are what I had planned each screen to look like.

+It was only during development I had realized I forgot crucial elements of this app, like the timing display, and some text to indicate to the user what was going on.

 ### The Start Screen